Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Typing Real Numbers

-An expression, which evaluates to a real number, may be explicitly typed using `Real`.
+An expression of real number type may be explicitly typed using `Real`.

 ```
 // Language: Clean